Contributing¶

 - Python 3.x (for Zensical documentation)

-- Claude Code CLI (for testing commands)
+- Claude Code CLI or OpenAI Codex (for testing skills)

 - Basic knowledge of Markdown